Student visa application guide

 You may be contacted about your application, to invite you to a visa interview or to request your attendance at the Visa Application Centre for another reason by email or phone.

-When your visa application is decided, you will normally be notified by email along with a Visa Decision Letter.
+When your visa application is decided, you will normally be notified by email, along with a Visa Decision Letter.

 Please do not travel to the UK until your visa application has been approved, and after the visa start date.

 If you think you have made a mistake on your application form after you have submitted it, please contact us immediately so that we can advise you on the options available to you.
 Some mistakes are minor and are unlikely to affect your application.
-However, some errors can lead to a refusal for example failing to declare a past refusal or an application made for a UK visa.
+However, some errors can lead to a refusal e.g. failing to declare a past refusal or an application made for a UK visa.